 We can also expect advice on how roles and responsibilities are best allocated among these.
-In other words, who are best positioned to a certain team or task, who is best held accountable for specific tasks, who can best facilitate specific aspects of the change process, who is listened to and respected and so forth.
+In other words, who are best positioned for a certain team or task, who is best held accountable for specific tasks, who can best facilitate specific aspects of the change process, who is listened to and respected, and so forth.

 All in all, and most importantly, the CCO can estimate the emotional impact of change, which is here argued to be one of the most crucial types of knowledge for achieving success.
 Successful leaders know that leadership works to a great extent through emotions.